Skip to content

 Existing Talkiatry patients can discuss with their current provider whether or not therapy is right for them.
 Since your insurance must already be in-network, Talkiatry therapy could be an excellent, affordable option.

 Talkiatry’s costs vary based on your specific health insurance plan and coverage.
-Unlike many other online psychiatry platforms, Talkiatry does not charge a standard appointment fee, offer subscription services, or accept cash payments.
-Instead, they exclusively work with patients who have in-network insurance plans.
-Before scheduling an appointment, Talkiatry will confirm whether your insurance is accepted and provide details about any deductible, copay, or total out-of-pocket costs you may incur.
+Unlike many online psychiatry platforms, Talkiatry does not charge a standard appointment fee, offer subscription services, or accept cash payments.
+Instead, it works exclusively with patients who have in-network insurance plans.
+Before scheduling an appointment, Talkiatry will confirm whether your insurance is accepted and provide details about any deductible, copay, and the total out-of-pocket costs you may incur.

-Talkiatry serves anyone ages five and up in 44 US states, as long as they have an insurance plan that’s in-network with Talkiatry.
+Talkiatry serves anyone ages five and up in 45 US states, as long as they have an insurance plan that’s in-network.
 Talkiatry does not accept cash-pay patients.
 Disorders that Talkiatry treats include ADHD, anxiety, depression, bipolar disorder, sleep disorders, stress, burnout, and more.

 User Reviews

 Since Talkiatry is still a fairly young company – It’s only been around since 2020 – it can be difficult to get an accurate representation of what users think.
-Trustpilot only lists about 40 Talkiatry reviews, with an average 2.8 star rating.
-Meanwhile, Talkiatry has an F rating on the BBB, mostly due to unresolved complaints.
+Trustpilot gives Talkiatry an average 2.7 star rating.
+Meanwhile, its rating on the BBB is 1.07, mostly due to unresolved complaints.
 Since Talkiatry doesn’t have its own mobile app, the major app stores can’t be used as a source of user reviews.

 A representative from Talkiatry told us that the company has been working to improve its customer service as well as its handling of complaints and user issues.